Whole-Surface Support of at Least One Flat Surface and the Bearing Bore

 Perpendicularity / Cylindrical Shape and Roundness of the Shaft

-Incorrect shape tolerances lead to undefined running conditions.
-Deformations and poor support of the bearing may occur.
+Incorrect form tolerances lead to undefined running conditions.
+Deformation and poor support of the bearing may occur.

 Press Fit of Shaft

-The press fit leads to expansion of the inner ring and thus to an increase in the radial preload.
+The press fit causes expansion of the inner ring and thus an increase in the radial preload.
 The higher the requirements on accuracy and speed, the more precisely the fit must be tailored.
-In highly dynamic or high-precision applications, this is ensured through individual pairing of the bearing and the connecting parts.
-The exact connection dimensions are therefore listed on the enclosed inspection report.
+In highly dynamic or high-precision applications, this is ensured through individual pairing of the bearing with the connecting parts.
+The exact connection dimensions are therefore listed in the accompanying inspection report.

 Clearance Fit of Shaft

-The rotating ring should be supported via a transition fit to avoid displacement between the rotating table and the bearing.
-Otherwise, clearance fits can lead to an increase in radial runout.
+The rotating ring should be supported by a transition fit to avoid displacement between the rotating table and the bearing.
+Otherwise, a clearance fit may increase the radial runout.
 Only in this case is the radial running accuracy of the bearing on the table reproducible.
 This also applies to applications in which the outer ring rotates.

 Avoid Double Centering

 The bearing requires the largest possible whole-surface support in the area of the bearing bore.
-Further centering in the bore should be avoided.
-If this is unavoidable in terms of design, the additional centering areas must be as short as possible and have more clearance.
+Further centering within the bearing bore should be avoided.
+If this cannot be avoided in the design, the additional centering areas must be as short as possible and have more clearance.

 Fastening Thread in the Adjacent Construction

-In order to avoid deformation of the screw-on surface when fastening the fixing screws, all fixing threads should be drilled out accordingly.
-We recommend 120 degree counterbores or cylindrical countersinks with a diameter 10% larger than the thread nominal diameter.
-The countersink depth should be at least 1 mm in total.
+In order to avoid deformation of the screw-on surface when tightening the fixing screws, all fixing threads should be drilled out accordingly.
+We recommend 120° counterbores or cylindrical countersinks with a diameter 10% larger than the nominal thread diameter.
+The total countersink depth should be at least 1 mm.
 All countersinks must be clean and absolutely burr-free.